Ibn Abbas Autumn

-It has been a very busy term in Ibn Abbaas, we have worked very hard learning about all sorts of different things!
+It has been a very busy half term in Ibn Abbaas, we have all settled in really well!
+We are now the oldest children in Key Stage 1.

-In Numeracy we have been looking at measurement, capacity and time.
-We have been identifying the duration of time.
-Ibn Abbaas have investigated different ways of partitioning, using part part whole to help us learn new strategies.
+In Maths we have been extremely busy focusing on number, place value, addition, subtraction and sequencing!!!
+We have explored and used different ways of partitioning, using part, part whole to help us learn new strategies.

-During our lessons, we have been using the concrete, pictorial and abstract approach in Maths Inspire.
-For example: using Diennes to represent numbers, drawing the hundreds, tens and ones on place value chart and then solving the sum by using methods such as, column addition/subtraction.
+During our lessons, we have been using the concrete, pictorial and abstract approach in Inspire Maths.
+For example: using Diennes to represent numbers, drawing the hundreds, tens and ones on place value chart and then solving the calculation by using methods such as, column addition/subtraction.